-And we’ve linked to studies that speak to this specific challenge, as well as the guidance from the Mayo Clinic to clinicians on how to advise patients in the use of supplemental enzymes.
+And we have linked to studies that speak to this specific challenge, as well as the guidance from the Mayo Clinic to clinicians on how to advise patients in the use of supplemental enzymes.

-In terms of the primary claim around helping you to build more muscle by increasing protein digestion and absorption, it’s certainly plausible that MassZymes can add value.
-But unless you are getting your peak serum amino acid levels measured, you’ll never really know.
+In terms of the primary claim around helping you build more muscle by increasing protein digestion and absorption, it is certainly plausible that MassZymes can add value.
+But unless you are getting your peak serum amino acid levels measured, you will never really know.

 For the other claims around improved recovery and/or digestive health, it might be easier for consumers to assess whether MassZymes is having any positive effects.

 If you have specific digestive complaints like gas and bloating after eating, the chances of MassZymes being the solution to your problems are low.
 This is not just our opinion, but that of health organizations, clinicians, and registered dietitians.
 And even if OTC supplemental enzymes are a potential solution to digestive troubles, there are formulations that are likely safer (less excessive dosing) and cheaper for you to try.